rpolicastro/ChIPseq/README.md

 # Getting Started

+## Cloning Repo

+To get started, you must first clone the ChIPseq automation repository.
+Navigate to a directory you would like to clone the rep to and enter `git clone https://github.com/rpolicastro/ChIPseq.git`.

 ## Preparing Conda Environment

 This workflow takes advantage of the [conda](https://conda.io/en/latest/) package manager and virtual environment.
 The conda package manager installs both the main software and all dependencies into a 'virtual environment' to ensure compatabilty.
 Furthermore, the provided 'environment.yml' file will reproduce the software environment used when developing the workflow.
 This ensures prolonged compatabilty and reproducibility.